sensu/sensu-docs/content/sensu-go/5.16/api/namespaces.md

 ### `/namespaces/:namespace` (DELETE) {#namespacesnamespace-delete}

-The `/namespaces/:namespace` API endpoint provides HTTP DELETE access to delete a namespace from Sensu given the namespace name.
+The `/namespaces/:namespace` API endpoint provides HTTP DELETE access to delete a namespace from Sensu (specified by the namespace name).

 ### EXAMPLE {#namespacesnamespace-delete-example}

-The following example shows a request to delete the namespace `development`, resulting in a successful HTTP 204 No Content response.
+The following example shows a request to delete the namespace `development`, resulting in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \